Nate Blasdell: Songwriter career

 Blasdell has written songs for artists, such as Big Time Rush, MKTO, and Demi Lovato.
 He was featured as a writer in the song "Somebody to You," which was an RIAA certified gold in the United States, and an ARIA certified platinum in Australia.
 Blasdell has also co-wrote songs "Air," and "You're In Or You're Out," with The All American Rejects lead vocalist Tyson Ritter, which would both later be featured on the NBC sitcom "Parenthood."

 Other projects

 Blasdell has starting managing NASCAR drivers after befriending driver Landon Cassill, from the bands music.
 On April 6, 2021, he formed a NASCAR sports management agency with Antonio Williams, an NFL running back for the Buffalo Bills, and the father of NASCAR driver Joe Graf Jr. The agency currently represents drivers in all three of NASCAR's national series', with drivers including Joe Graf Jr., Chris Hacker, and Logan Misuraca.
 Chase Purdy would join the agency for the 2022 season.

 Personal life

 Blasdell currently resides in Mooresville, North Carolina.
 He graduated from Brighton High School in his hometown, Rochester, New York, in 2012.
-He had attended the University of Michigan majoring in International Business, and is related to the former Disney CEO, Michael Eisner.
+He had attended the University of Michigan majoring in International Business, and is related to the media mogul and Glenn Martin DDS co-creator, Michael Eisner.